dms-viz/dms-viz.github.io/CONTRIBUTING.md

    to
 2. An interactive web-based visualization tool written with Javascript.

-This repository contains the code for the interactive visualization component of dms-viz.
+This repository contains the code for the interactive visualization component of `dms-viz`.
 We are always looking for ways to improve and are happy to welcome contributions from the community.

+Detailed instructions for contributing to the `dms-viz` project are available in the documentation [here](https://dms-viz.github.io/dms-viz-docs/).

 ## Getting Started